samarthvaru/PlayListify/README.md

 ## Support

 If you encounter any issues or have any questions about PlayListify App, please don't hesitate to reach out to us.
-You can contact the project maintainers or submit an issue on the GitHub repository.

 Thank you for choosing PlayListify App.
 We hope you enjoy your viewing experience!